 - For the Four-mile Crater Hike: The weather is often cool or cold (the altitude is 10,000 feet); then it can warm up as you hike.
 So layered clothing is best, including a jacket, down vest, sweatshirt, or sweater.
 You guide will also carry extra jackets.

 - Towel: Waterfall trips include swimming (optional)

-- Sunscreen: Helpful on any tour, but essential on the Haleakala Crater trip
+- Reef-Safe Sunscreen (look for zinc oxide or titanium oxide-based sunscreens): Helpful on any tour, but essential on the Haleakala Crater trip

 - Camera & Phone: Please bring a Ziploc or a plastic bag to prevent any damage from moisture

 - You are responsible for any personal equipment you choose to bring along

 - Insect repellent, if needed